viperleed/viperleed/doc/content/displacements/vibdelta.rst

 Vibrational amplitude variations
 ================================

-Vibration amplitude variations to be used during the search must be specifed in a block starting with the
+Vibration amplitude variations to be used during the search must be specified in a block starting with the

 ::